divvun/satni-backend/README.md

 ```

 This command looks for articles that has `bil` as a lookup word.
 The variable `lemma` is used to define this. `lemma` must be an exact hit, usually this is fetched from the stemlist.
-The list `wantedLangs` tells which languages we both do the search in and want an answer for.
+The list `srcLangs` tells which languages the lookup word should be in, the list `targetLangs` tells which languages the lookup word should have a translation for.
 The list `wantedDicts` tells which dictionaries we would like answers from.

 Edit `articles.json` to experiment with the query.